Top 60+ Agile Testing Interview Questions And Answers (2025)

 Scrum Team meets again after the Sprint Review Meeting and documents the lessons learned in the earlier sprint such as “What went well”, “What could be improved”.
 It helps the Scrum Team to avoid the mistakes in the next Sprints.

-ii.
-To Do: All the tasks of current sprint
+- To Do: All the tasks of current sprint that need to be started

 The term DevOps was formed by combining “Development” and “Operations”.
 DevOps is an operational philosophy that promotes collaboration between development and operation teams.
 DevOps focuses on bringing development and operations team together in order to build, test, and release software faster and more reliably.